Shannon's law (Arizona): Enforcement

 Violation of Shannon's law is defined as a class 6 felony offense in Arizona.
 However, as with most felony offenses in United States jurisdictions, a person charged with this offense can strike a plea bargain with prosecutors, and may be eligible for only a misdemeanor conviction.
 The decision of whether such an offer is available lies solely in the hands of the prosecutor, and presently these offenses are being charged as "dangerous" offenses, thereby making the accused ineligible for probation under state law, requiring a prison sentence even for a first offense.

 On December 31, 2003, police in the city of Glendale began using equipment which alerted them to the location from which a shot was fired.
-As random discharge of firearms are common in some areas of the United States on New Year's Eve, Fourth of July, and other holidays, four arrests of Shannon's law violators were made that night, and it is expected that more Arizona police departments will receive similar equipment.
+As random discharge of firearms are common in some areas of the United States on New Year's Eve, Independence Day, and other holidays, four arrests of Shannon's law violators were made that night, and it is expected that more Arizona police departments will receive similar equipment.